 The trail follows uphill climb most of the times.
 To reach the Langtang village, you will have to walk for about 6-7 hours continuously.
 Kyanjin Gompa is the highest point of the trek that lies at the height of 3900 meters.
 Walking up to such height might be challenging but the trail offers you with a fair and pleasant experience.

-Some of the paths during the Langtang trek might be quite tougher and challenging as it involves rocky and slopey ups and downs.
+Some of the paths during the Langtang trek might be quite tougher and challenging as it involves rocky and slope.
 So, you need to be careful while walking in such paths

 Choosing the Best Time for Langtang Trekking

 Before you start your Langtang Region Trek, plan for the appropriate season that you will be trekking.
 Usually Autumn and Spring can be a good option for Langtang trek.
 Autumn falls in the month of September, October, and November whereas Spring falls in the month of March, April and May.

 Both autumn and spring offer trekkers with a very suitable and pleasant environment for trekking.
 The weather and temperature of the Langtang region range between 15-20 degrees during this time which is very bearable for trekkers.

 But, autumn and spring may not be the best time to trek in Langtang for the ones who are seeking for a peaceful trek as during these seasons the trekking trials become crowded.